Love to cook? Grow some fresh culinary herbs, my friends.

 Do you marinate your meat?
 Then cilantro will be good to grow and add to your favorite marinaded recipe.

 You can use grow cilantro by purchasing seeds from your favorite store.
 Seeds are not even that expensive, and you can also find them at your local dollar store.

 When the plant is growing, you can extend the life of your Cilantro plant by plucking down and keeping it in a cooler area.

-Now no matter what the plant will eventually “bolt” to a form of lacy flowers that will create seeds.
-You can then harvest this seeds, and you can lightly toast them
+No matter what, the plant will eventually “bolt” to a form of lacy flowers that create seeds.
+You can then harvest these seeds, and you can lightly toast them.

-This coriander is more mellow in flavor than its fresh counterpart and a nice complement to other recipes.
+This coriander is more mellow in flavor than its fresh counterpart and an excellent complement to other recipes.

-Basil is a very popular herb and one that is so versatile and super easy to grow.
+Basil is a prevalent herb and one that is so versatile and super easy to grow.
 Seriously, anyone can grow basil.
 ANYONE!

 All you need is a small pot and a location with a lot of lights, like a sunny windowsill.

 Like I mentioned before, we grow basil year-round, and it is not hard to grow at all.

 During gardening season, pairing a fresh juicy tomato with fresh mozzarella and freshly picked basil is the most fantastic thing you can eat.